 This prevents a long standby line from forming, and it can save you time in the parks as well.
 But with very limited boarding passes available and occasional technology glitches in the system, do guests really prefer a virtual queue over standby?
 We asked our readers to find out!

 Two of the rides that Disney has used a virtual queue for in the past are Star Wars: Rise of the Resistance and Remy’s Ratatouille Adventure.
-Rise of the Resistance ditched their virtual queue and switched to standby in September of last year.
+Rise of the Resistance ditched their virtual queue and switched to standby in September 2021.

 And shortly after, Remy’s did the same (switching to a standby queue instead of virtual) starting on January 10th, 2022.